asifjawad/Q-A__chatbot_Langchain_openai/README.md

-# In this project, I am going to use openai to create Q&A chatbot
+# In this project, I am going to use openai to create Q&A chatbot< this also contain the openai apis>